AndreaCrotti/yasnippet-snippets/README.md

 ## HTML snippets

-Until September 1st 2014 there were a lot of HTML snippets in the repository, which were sometimes useful but I came to the conclusion that yasnippet was not the right fool for them, so they were removed in this pull request: https://github.com/AndreaCrotti/yasnippet-snippets/pull/49
+Until September 1st 2014 there were a lot of HTML snippets in the repository, which sometimes were useful, but I came to the conclusion that yasnippet was not the right tool for them, so they were removed in this pull request: https://github.com/AndreaCrotti/yasnippet-snippets/pull/49

 To everyone writing a lot of HTML I suggest using [emmet mode](https://github.com/smihica/emmet-mode) instead, which is a much more powerful mode for writing HTML tags.